Lightstreamer/Lightstreamer-example-AuthMetadata-adapter-java/README.md

 This demo also implements Authorization handling of item subscription requests.
 Every time a subscription is issued, the adapter verifies if the user issuing the request is actually authorized to subscribe to the selected item(s).
-Again, a real case might query an external service to know the various authroizations, while this demo example simply checks on an hard-coded list
+Again, a real case might query an external service to verify the user authorizations; this demo example simply checks on an hard-coded list

 from `src/authmetadata_demo/adapters/AuthMetadataAdapter.java`:
 ```java